Student-Initiated Action Advising via Advice Novelty: Results and Discussion

-In Scenario II, where the teacher joins the learning session at $25$K$th$ step, both UA and SNA fail to learn from the teacher as expected, due to their teacher independent convergence in estimations of uncertainty and novelty, respectively.
-Our method ANA, however, manages to leverage the teacher's knowledge despite the state of its task-level convergence in both budget options.
+In Scenario II, where the teacher joins the learning session at $25$k$^{th}$ step, both UA and SNA fail to learn from the teacher as expected, due to their teacher independent convergence in estimations of uncertainty and novelty, respectively.
+Our method ANA, however, manages to leverage the teacher's knowledge in both budget options, despite of the student being converged to suboptimal Q-value targets due to under-exploration.
 Clearly, if there is such a possibility as depicted in this scenario, methods like UA and SNA are not going to be suitable action advising methods to be employed.